 This course is entitled Forensic Chemistry; the course will cover a number of different evidence types that fall under the description of forensic chemistry, for example, paint, fibres, glass, fire, drugs, toxicology.
-You will attend in-person classes that will take place from 6.00 - 8.50 pm (18.00-20.50) on a Wedesday evening, unless otherwise detailed.
+You will attend in-person classes from 6.00 - 8.50 pm (18.00-20.50) on Wednesday, unless otherwise detailed.
 Classes will be lecture based, with discussion encouraged.